-There were no changes in our internal control over financial reporting during the quarter ended March 31, 2020, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-In response to the COVID-19 pandemic, our employees have begun working from home beginning on March 17, 2020.
-Management has taken measures to ensure that our internal control over financial reporting are unchanged during this period.
+There were no changes in our internal control over financial reporting during the quarter ended September 30, 2020, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+In response to the COVID-19 pandemic, certain of our employees still continued to work remotely during the quarter.
+Management took measures to ensure that our internal control over financial reporting remained unchanged during this period.